 I don’t know about you, but whenever I’ve been rejected for something — a job, a credit card, even being left out of an event I had hoped to be invited to — my first reaction has been to fume or pout (or maybe both).
 But I know I can do better.

 “Rejection offers us an opportunity to evolve through and learn from our experiences,” says clinical psychologist and author Carmen Harra.
 “It allows us to look within and say, ‘OK, maybe I can change this’.”

 While she was referring to relationships in her article, her advice is relevant for many different types of situations – including, yes, being denied a credit card or rejected for credit in general.
 In fact, getting turned down for credit can give you an opportunity to improve your credit.
 Here’s what to do if your credit application is rejected.

-By law, the lender must provide you with a notice with the specific reasons why you were turned down (or charged more) for credit.
-Look for it, and read it -- even if you’d rather tear it into shreds.
+By law, the lender must provide you with a notice with the specific reasons why you were turned down (or charged more) for credit, along with the credit score they used to assess your application.
+Look for it, and read it — even if you’d rather tear it into shreds.

 The letter you get will list the credit reporting agency that supplied your credit report for this particular application, and explain how to request a free copy.
 Take advantage of it, as this is an extra free copy that doesn’t count against the free annual credit reports you are entitled to from each of the major credit reporting agencies.